kyverno/website/content/en/docs/Introduction/admission-controllers.md

 Admission Controllers can be thought of as a gatekeeper to the API server.
 They intercept incoming API requests and may change the request object or deny the request altogether.
 This process of admission control has two phases: the mutating phase (where mutating admission controllers are run), followed by the validating phase (where validating admission controllers are run).
 Some of the admission controllers act as a combination of both.
 If any of the admission controllers reject the request, the entire request is rejected and an error is returned to the end-user.

 For example, the LimitRanger admission controller can augment pods with default resource requests and limits (mutating phase) if the request doesn't specify it already, as well as it can verify that the pods with explicitly set resource requirements do not exceed the per-namespace limits specified in the LimitRange object (validating phase).
 Thus acting as a combination of both Mutating as well as Validating admission controller.

-## Extra

-The mutating Webhook invokes the Webhook which can be a custom piece of software that can mutate the request.

-mutating admission invokes the web hook which can be a custom piece of software that might mutate the request then you have the object schema validation validating admission might add some extra validations and only then it is persisted to etcd and when it's persisted it might actually have added it might have modified your object it might have injected a container for example so that's it for admission controllers and then in the next lecture I will talk a little bit about the put security policy admission controller

-Two of the more important Admission Controllers because of their nearly limitless flexibility are - ValidatingAdmissionWebhooks and MutatingAdmissionWebhooks. as they do not implement any policy decision logic themselves.
-Instead, the respective action is obtained from a REST endpoint (a webhook) of a service running inside the cluster.
-This approach decouples the admission controller logic from the Kubernetes API server, thus allowing users to implement custom logic to be executed whenever resources are created, updated, or deleted in a Kubernetes cluster. mutating admission webhooks may mutate the objects, while validating admission webhooks may not.
-However, even a mutating admission webhook can reject requests and thus act in a validating fashion.

- --enable-admission-plugins=ValidatingAdmissionWebhook,MutatingAdmissionWebhook
-Kubernetes recommends the following admission controllers to be enabled by default.

---enable-admission-plugins=NamespaceLifecycle,LimitRanger,ServiceAccount,DefaultStorageClass,DefaultTolerationSeconds,MutatingAdmissionWebhook,ValidatingAdmissionWebhook,Priority,ResourceQuota,PodSecurityPolicy

 ## Why do we need admission controllers?